reehansyed/Python_Customer_Churn_analysis_/README.md

 - A series of count plots showed that customers who use services like PhoneService, InternetService, and OnlineSecurity are less likely to churn, while customers who do not use these services tend to churn more.
 ### 7. Churn by Payment Method:

 - Customers using electronic check as a payment method are more likely to churn compared to other payment methods.
+## 💡Key Insights
+- Contract Type: Customers with month-to-month contracts are more likely to churn.
+- Service Usage: Customers who use services like PhoneService, InternetService, and OnlineSecurity are less likely to churn.
+- Payment Method: Electronic check users have a higher churn rate.
+## Requirements 📦
+- Python 3.x
+- Pandas
+- Numpy
+- Matplotlib
+- Seaborn
+You can install the necessary libraries using the following:
+- pip install pandas numpy matplotlib seaborn
+## Conclusion 🏁
+The analysis provides valuable insights into the factors contributing to customer churn.
+The key drivers identified include the type of contract, service usage, and payment method.
+By focusing on these factors, the telecom company can work on strategies to reduce churn, such as offering longer contract terms and promoting essential services to customers.